xavierspacelix/heypico-place-finder/README.md

 6. Access the application at `http://localhost:3000`.

-## Deployment
-- Deploy to a cloud provider (e.g., AWS, GCP) using Docker Compose or Kubernetes.
-- Update `FRONTEND_URL` in `backend/.env` to match the deployed frontend URL.
-- Restrict Google Maps API Key to your domain in Google Cloud Console.

 ## Notes
 - The application uses Phi-2 as the default LLM.
 Replace with `tinyllama` for lower resource usage if needed.
 - Redis is used for caching in production.
 - Rate limiting is enabled to prevent API abuse.

 ## Troubleshooting
-- Check Docker logs: `docker-compose logs`
 - Ensure Google Maps API Key is valid and enabled for Places API and Maps JavaScript API.
 - Verify Ollama and Open WebUI are running (`http://localhost:8080` for Open WebUI).